 [ ESP32 Web Flasher ]

-Flash a demo straight onto an ESP32-WROOM-32 from this page — no IDE, no
+Flash a demo straight onto an ESP32-WROOM-32 from this page.
+No IDE and no

-Works in desktop Chrome, Edge, or Opera only — Firefox and Safari don't
+Works in desktop Chrome, Edge, or Opera only, because Firefox and Safari

 Flash button below, pick its serial port, and confirm.